-If you absolutely need transaction details to sync automatically, PowerPay for Dentrix is a good choice.
+If you absolutely need transaction details to sync automatically, Dentrix Pay or PowerPay for Dentrix is a good choice.
 However, you can save money and accept more types of cards by working with other processors.

 Just because PowerPay is the only processor that directly integrates with Dentrix doesn’t mean you can’t use Dentrix and also use an external system to process credit cards.
 You would still be able to take cards with a virtual terminal or credit card machine.

 Limitations of External Processing

 As mentioned above, if you wanted to include transaction and payment details with patients’ files in Dentrix, you would need to enter or import that information manually.

 Essentially, you would open a merchant account with the processor of your choice, use a credit card machine or virtual terminal to complete the transaction, and manually make any notes (such as paid status) in the patient’s file in Dentrix.
 It will be lower cost, but adds an extra step.

 The primary benefit to using a non-integrated solution is cost savings.
 When a processor has an exclusive relationship with a practice management system, they have no competition and thus no incentive to negotiate with you or to lower prices.

 When you choose a processor from a larger pool, you have competitive leverage.
 Those processors must compete with each other to earn your business, which results in lower costs.
 The ultimate advantage comes in the form of a blind auction, where processors place their best possible quotes for you without knowing what other processors have bid.
 That’s the format we use at CardFellow to help our clients secure the lowest possible processing costs.